elmarzouguidev/maintenance-app/DIAGNOSTIC_REFACTOR_README.md

 # Diagnostic Views Refactor - Clean & Maintainable Approach

 ## Overview
-The Diagnostic views have been completely refactored to eliminate duplication and improve maintainability.
+The Diagnostic views have been refactored to eliminate duplication and improve maintainability.
 The new structure uses reusable Blade components and follows modern Laravel best practices.

 ## 🎯 Problems Solved